rowellr/piPassiveHapticLearningMorse/README.md

-# PiHPL
+# PiPHL
 Haptic Passive Learning of Morse for the Raspberry Pi

 # Objectives

-This project aims to assist with learning morse via a raspberryPi with a haptic motor and some headphones.
+This project aims to assist with learning morse code via a raspberryPi with a haptic motor and some headphones.
+Using techniques from the Haptic Passive Learning experiments run by the Georgia Institue of Technology.
+[Their Paper](http://dl.acm.org/citation.cfm?id=2971768)

 # TODO